Justin Allgood: College career

 Allgood garnered 4,056 passing yards and 32 touchdowns in two years playing for the Trinity Valley Community College Cardinals.
 He earned first-team All-Conference honors as a freshman.

-Allgood transferred to play football for the University of Central Oklahoma Bronchos of the University of Central Oklahoma.
+Allgood transferred to play football for the Central Oklahoma Bronchos of the University of Central Oklahoma.
 He was one of seven players nominated from the Southwest Region for the Harlon Hill Trophy in 2004.
 Allgood was the first player in University of Central Oklahoma history to throw for 300-plus yards in three straight games.
 He was also a second-team All-Lone Star Conference North Division selection in 2004 and 2005.
 He was named the Lone Star Conference Preseason Offensive Player of the Year in 2005.
 Allgood finished his career at the University of Central Oklahoma with 4,870 passing yards and 34 touchdowns.

 Professional career

 Allgood was rated the 67th best quarterback in the 2006 NFL draft by NFLDraftScout.com.

-Allgood spent the 2006 season with the Oklahoma City Yard Dawgz of AF2.
+Allgood spent the 2006 season with the Oklahoma City Yard Dawgz of the af2.